Mean Square Stability Analysis of Stochastic Continuous-time Linear Networked Systems: Introduction

 The main contributions of this technical note can be stated as follows.
-We provide a necessary, sufficient condition for mean square exponential stability of continuous-time linear networked system with input and output channel uncertainties.
+We provide a necessary, sufficient condition for mean square exponential stability of the continuous-time linear networked system with input and output channel uncertainties.
 The necessary, sufficient conditions for mean square exponential stability are stated in the form of a spectral radius involving mean square system norm.
-We show the mean square system norm introduced in \cite{scl04} for discrete-time system generalizes to continuous-time setting.
+We show the mean square system norm introduced in \cite{scl04} for discrete-time system generalizes to the continuous-time setting.
 LMI-based optimization formulation is proposed for the computation of the mean square system norm.
-The LMI-based optimization formulation is used for the synthesis of a dynamic controller robust to input and output measurement noise.
 Furthermore, fundamental limitation result for mean square exponential stabilization expressed in terms of the unstable eigenvalues of the open-loop system is derived.
-One of the main differences between the discrete-time problem set-up discussed in \cite{scl04} and continuous-time problem set-up is that, we assume the plant dynamics to be strictly proper.
+One of the main differences between the discrete-time problem set-up discussed in \cite{scl04} and continuous-time problem set-up is that we assume the plant dynamics to be strictly proper.
 The assumption is necessary to avoid two white noise processes from multiplying each other when the signal traverse in the feedback loop.
-Furthermore by adopting density-based deterministic approach involving Fokker-Planck equation \cite{Lasota_book}, we avoid the technical challenges associated in dealing with stochastic calculus of stochastic differential equations.
+Furthermore, by adopting density-based deterministic approach involving Fokker-Planck equation \cite{Lasota_book}, we avoid the technical challenges associated in dealing with stochastic calculus of stochastic differential equations.

-This manuscript is organized in the following way.
-In Section \ref{prelims}, we recall some fundamentals of stochastic continuous-time LTI systems with multiplicative noise and provide the derivation for covariance propagation equation.
-Section \ref{stochasticity_modeling} consists of the modeling of the input and output channels with stochastic uncertainty.
-Mean square exponential stability analysis for the continuous-time stochastic systems, based on a mean square system norm and is discussed in Section \ref{stability}.
-Further, in subsection \ref{limitations}, we discuss the fundamental limitations that arise in the stabilization of continuous-time LTI systems with stochastic uncertainty at the input for a single input system.
-Using LMI techniques, controller synthesis for a continuous-time LTI system with stochastic uncertainty is formulated in Section \ref{controller}.
-Simulation results on a dynamic power network are presented in Section \ref{simulation}.
-Finally, we conclude the paper in Section \ref{conclusion}.
+The mean square stability analysis framework developed for continuous-time stochastic network dynamical system is applicable in variety of settings.
+Some applications include consensus problems with communication channel uncertainty \cite{Bassam_Axelby_paper,Wang_TSP_2013}, distributed optimization over stochastic network \cite{Sai_ICC_optm,Wang_ACC_2016,Wang_IFAC_2014,Wang_ACC_2012}, multi-agent systems with communication uncertainties \cite{Tao_multi_agent_comm_noise,kim2011output}, and power system with communication channel uncertainty or renewable uncertainties \cite{Sai_ACC_wac,Sai_ACC_fragility}.